 This goal was ambitious; I had no clue how one would accomplish this.
-So I hired a producer and a writer/director, and after two months of pre-production, we set up shop in a 2,450-square-foot film studio in Burbank, California. (“Toto, I’ve a feeling we’re not in Chapel Hill, anymore.”)
+So I hired a producer and a writer/director, and after two months of pre-production, we set up shop in a 2,450-square-foot film studio in Burbank, California. (“Toto, I have a feeling we’re not in Chapel Hill anymore.”)

 I’m pleased to report that the videos, now available on the Noise in Your Head website, have been integrated into classes and treatment programs around the world.

 Anxiety generates unhelpful worries and obsessions, even when it’s inconvenient.
 Yes, even in the middle of Susan’s yoga class.
 To take on this cunning and persuasive challenger, Susan will need an outcome picture, grit, trust, and courage.

 Susan is constantly getting sucked into the content of her worries.
 In this episode, she experiments with living with doubt and uncertainty.
 She could even start to welcome the uncertainty.
 Crazy, right?